RamseyTh/GPTScratch/README.md

 This project compares the assignment GPT model with a retrieval-augmented version of the same model on Form 10-K financial question answering.

 ## Hypothesis
 Adding retrieved 10-K passages to the GPT prompt should improve factual grounding and reduce gold-answer perplexity compared with the baseline GPT that sees only the question.
-The tradeoff is additional retrieval overhead and longer prompts.

 ## Model and Tokenizer
 - GPT implementation: `src/gpt.py`